kagron/irb/README.md

 Currently the deployment is NOT using a script or application to pull from github, so we have do that manually.
 I also did not set up an SSH key to this github to the server because that gives more access to my github than just the IRB application.

-1. Make sure your latest changes are pushed to either your forked master branch
+1. Make sure your latest changes are pushed to either your forked master branch or the master branch here
 2. Change directories into /var/www/irb
 3. Pull the changes into the directory
 4. Migrate any new database changes via `rake db:migrate`